crystallabs/tput.cr/README.md

 1. End-user apps

 Tput implements levels (1) and (2).

+Is it any good?
+Yes, there are many, many functions supported.
+Check the API docs for a list.

 It is a Crystal-native implementation (except for binding to a C Terminfo library called `unibilium`).
 Not even ncurses bindings are used; Tput is a standalone